cockroachdb/docs/v20.1/remove-nodes.md

 If you try to decommission a node, the cluster will successfully rebalance all ranges but range 6.
 Since range 6 requires 5 replicas (based on the table-specific replication zone), and since CockroachDB will not allow more than a single replica of any range on a single node, the decommissioning process will hang indefinitely:

 <div style="text-align: center;"><img src="{{ 'images/v20.1/decommission-scenario3.2.png' | relative_url }}" alt="Decommission Scenario 1" style="max-width:50%" /></div>

-{{site.data.alerts.callout_info}}
-While the decommissioning process is hung, adding a 6th node to the cluster will not enable it to complete.
-You can [recommission](#recommission-nodes) the node to return it to a healthy state.
-{{site.data.alerts.end}}

 To successfully decommission a node in this cluster, you need to first add a 6th node.
 The decommissioning process can then complete: